You don’t have to be Christian or particularly religious to know something is wrong with the world.

 There is now no condemnation for those who belong to Christ Jesus.
 And because you belong to him, the power of the life-giving Spirit has freed you from the power of sin that leads to death. – Romans 8:1-2

-So, there is forgiveness and freedom, but both forgiveness and freedom can only be ours if we understand the root of the problem, which is our independence from God.
+So, there is forgiveness and freedom, but both can be ours if we understand the root of the problem, which is our independence from God.

 Sin is less about broken rules and more about a broken relationship.